Ex0du5-2169/Mad-Island-Misc/README.md

 29/10/2024 13:28 - Started work on the basis of the new pregnancy system.
                  - Removed some useless scripts and changed some variable names.

+06/11/2024 09:35 - Basic pregnancy system in-place, needs testing.
+                 - Atlas modifying code provided by NM088, needs altering for the purposes of this mod.